EduuardoPerez/course-of-ChatGPT-prompt-engineering-for-developer/README.md

 ###### 5th prompt: asking to organize the information

-Ask it to extract information and organize it in a table, it could alse be requested to organize the information in a JSON format, or any other useful format for your case.
+Ask it to extract information and organize it in a table, it could also be requested to organize the information in a JSON format, or any other useful format for your case.
+This is intending to solved the third issue we got, the description needs a table of dimensions.

 ```plain
 Your task is to help a marketing team create a